nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

 Building and Running
 ********************

-This sample can be found under :file:`samples/bluetooth/central_hids` in the NCS tree.
+This sample can be found under :file:`samples/bluetooth/central_hids` in the |NCS| folder structure.

 See :ref:`bluetooth setup section <bluetooth_setup>` for details.